thanusri1601/thanusri1601/README.md

 <h1 align="center">Hi 👋, I'm THANUSRI AENUGULA</h1>
 <h3 align="center">An aspiring data professional :)</h3>

 - 🔭 I am Master's student in Data Science at Texas A&M University (TAMU).
+I am an ambitious professional with a learner mindset and possess experience working cross-functionally in multinational teams.
+I bring value to the teams I work with via optimization and innovation while being mindful and inclusive.
+I am Adept in various Data Science technologies.
+Committed to utilizing my skills to further the mission of your organization.
+I am amalgamation of both geeky and a practical implementer.
+I Aspire to work further in the field of Data Science & Python.

-I also just finished my internship at Daimler India Commercial Vehicles as a Research and Develpoment intern in Data Driven Engineering team.
+- 🌱 I also just finished my internship at Daimler India Commercial Vehicles as a Research and Develpoment intern in Data Driven Engineering team.
 My responsibilities include building and monitoring the data pipelines using Azure Databricks.
 I am also working on buidling a model for dynamic brake testing system using AI.

-- 🌱 I’m currently learning **Azure databricks, Pyspark, PowerBI**

 - 👯 I’m recently finished my internship at Daimler India Commercial Vehicles **on Prediction of Brake systems failures**